History of the mandolin

 In 1787 Luigi Bassi played the role of Don Giovanni in Mozart's opera, serenading a woman with a mandolin.
 This used to be the common picture of the mandolin, an obscure instrument of romance in the hands of a Spanish nobleman.

 The mandolin is a modern member of the lute family, dating back to Italy in the 18th century.
-The instrument was played across Europe but then disappeared after the Napoleonic Wars.
+The instrument was played across Europe but then heavily declined in usage after the Napoleonic Wars.
 Credit for creating the modern bowlback version of the instrument goes to the Vinaccia family of Naples.
 The deep bowled mandolin, especially the Neapolitan form, became common in the 19th century, following the appearance of an international hit, the Spanish Students.
 They toured Europe and America, and their performances created a stir that helped the mandolin to become widely popular.

 Although the modern instruments date to the 18th century, ancestral instruments of similar construction and range, the mandore and gittern, were used across Europe (including Spain, Italy, England, France, Germany and Poland) centuries earlier.
 These instruments developed from short-handled lutes that entered Christian Europe from Muslim Sicily and Spain.
 Muslims picked these instruments in Central Asia, calling them barbat and oud.
 Residents of Asia were playing them as far back as the 2nd century A.D.